nicolelimat/web-programming-first-website/first-website/README.md

-# nicolelimat.github.io
+# web-programming/first-website

-Welcome to my first website repository!
+Welcome to my very first website repository!
 This project was developed as an assignment for my Web Programming course, taught by Professor Rodrigo Martins Pagliares.
-Here, I've created a simple but engaging personal website to learn about web development using WordPress.
+My first website is a simple personal webpage created using WordPress.
+It showcases some of my basic web development skills and provides information about me, my interests, and my projects.

 ## Table of Contents